 Simply click on the “Choose File” link and open the file that you would like to make an NFT (30 MB limit).
 Also choose the price, title, royalties, and other information a user would need for your NFT, should you wish to sell.
 You also have the option to choose to mint between creating your own collection with ERC-721 or on Rarible.

 When you have confirmed all of your NFT information, you can click the “Create button” at the bottom of the form.
 This will open up your digital wallet for 3 steps for you to go through before you can sell your NFT.
 Firstly, you will need to pay a fee to transact on the Rarible platform and then another ‘Gas Fee’ to mint your NFT.
 After this, you’ll need to confirm again and then your NFT will be minted to the Rarible platform!

 Getting Verified on Rarible

-Being verified on Rarible means you will get a yellow tick on your profile and will be visible on the marketplace.
+Being verified on Rarible means, you will get a yellow tick on your profile and will be visible on the marketplace.
 Buyers will then know that your profile has been checked by Rarible and is trustworthy.
-Unless you are Verified, your NFT will not appear in search results however you can send out your NFT and art out by direct links.
-Verification is expected to take 2 weeks and it is preferable to have a minted NFT and a social media account linked for this.
+Unless you are Verified, your NFT will not appear in search results; however you can send out your NFT and art out by direct links.
+Verification is expected to take 2 weeks, and it is preferable to have a minted NFT and a social media account linked for this.

 Rarible fees vary depending on what you are doing on the platform and the ETH Gas price.
-If you are creating an NFT, you’ll need to pay an initial fee to open a transaction channel with the Ethereum Blockchain.
+If you create an NFT, you’ll need to pay an initial fee to open a transaction channel with the Ethereum Blockchain.
 After this, you will also need to pay to mint your NFT.
 This is a ‘Gas Fee’ for the miners to transact for you on the Blockchain.
 You will also have a 2.5% service charge at the start of creating your NFT and at the end, totalling a 5% charge taken by Rarible.

 If you are reselling, the original owner will have set their own royalty % which you may want to take note of when you resell.